-Overall, our findings suggest that voice features represent a valid, and even more effective alternative to biofeedback for the emotion recognition during requirements elicitation.
-In fact, our classifiers' performance demonstrate that in absence of biofeedback information, both valence and arousal can be successfully predicted with voice-only features.
+Overall, our findings suggest that voice features represent a valid, and even more effective, alternative to biofeedback for emotion recognition during requirements elicitation.
+In fact, our classifiers' performance demonstrates that, in absence of biofeedback information, both valence and arousal can be successfully predicted with voice-only features.

-To have additional insights, Table~\ref{tab:classificationResultsvoice} compares the result of the best algorithms, with respect to the majority class baselines.
-For valence, we seen an increase of $77$\% in terms of precision, $39$\% for recall and $55$\% for F1.
-For arousal, the increase in performance is again higher, with $145$\% for precision, $42$\% for recall and $91$\% for F1.